Did you know?

 Piecemeal reviews:

 Midwives are reviewed annually based in part on their Consumer Feedback Forms received by the College of Midwives.
 It is currently only the responsibility of each independent midwife to present a Consumer Feedback Form to each of their clients.
 There is no system in place to ensure this occurs.
+If you were not offered a feedback form and wish to complete one, you can find them on the NZ College of Midwives website (under Forms).

 Suspensions: